tu-studio/lac26_presentation/slides/00-all.md

 - In the deep learning research area there is active work on long-term coherent generation, model explainability, and synthetic data creation
 - For real-time contexts, inference optimization, model compression, and sample-rate agnostic architectures are important topics
-- Finally, for creative applications, enhanced user control, multi-modal conditioning, and the embodiment of neural instruments are key areas of focus
+- Finally, for creative applications, there is research in enhanced user control and better multi-modal conditioning, which would hopefully lead to more embodiment of neural musical instruments

 </div>